aosingh/sqlite_rx/README.md

 [SQLite](https://www.sqlite.org/index.html) is a lightweight database written in C.
 The Python programming language has in-built support to interact with the database(locally) which is either stored on disk or in memory.

-With `sqlite_rx` library, clients should be able to communicate with an SQLiteServer in a fast, simple and secure manner and execute queries remotely.
+With `sqlite_rx`, clients should be able to communicate with an `SQLiteServer` in a fast, simple and secure manner and execute queries remotely.

 Key Highlights